seiferma/splitviewfuse/README.rst

 Description
 -----------
-A view on a given directory that splits large files into segmentes implemented as FUSE file system.
+A view on a given directory that splits large files into segments implemented as FUSE file system.
 An additional filesystem that merges such segments into regular files is included as well.

 Installation